 In addition, the National Institute for Communicable Diseases issues regular updates on new cases here.

-COVID-19 shutdown and South African SMEs: Impact on trading
+COVID-19 Lock down levels and South African SMEs: Impact on trading

 If your SME falls into this category, you need to apply for an essential services certificate from the Companies and Intellectual Property Commission.
 You can apply for a certificate from CIPC’s Bizportal website here.